 Explore career paths

-Once you have obtained your license or certification, you can begin exploring various career paths within the field of pharmacy.
+Once you have obtained your license or certification, you can begin exploring various career paths within the pharmacy field.
 Some pharmacies are located in a hospital or retail settings.
-Others may offer specialty services, such as compounding medications or providing vaccinations.
+Others may offer specialty services, such as providing vaccinations or compounding medications.
+Careers in Iowa compounding, or careers in compounding medication elsewhere, can involve working with specialized equipment, formulating unique prescriptions, and collaborating closely with healthcare providers to ensure patient safety and efficacy.

 You may also have the opportunity to become a consultant pharmacist, a consultant for pharmaceutical companies, or an academic researcher in pharmacy-related fields.
 While it is important to understand the different types of career paths available, it is equally important to know what type of job best fits your needs and interests.